Our Verdict

 De'Longhi La Specialista Opera Wins

 Bottom Line: De'Longhi La Specialista Opera is the better choice.
-Its built-in grinder, smart tamping, and PID offer a more complete, convenient experience at $768.
+It offers a more complete, user-friendly package at a significantly lower price point of $699.

 Key Differences